The Firewire Potatonator is a special surfboard. I tested a 5’6″ x 20 1/4″ x 2 1/4″ in a range of conditions over a nine month period.

 The beauty in the Firewire Potatonator is that all of the extra width means you surf it short.
 My 5’6″ is five inches shorter than my previous performance hybrid.
 And , especially if you are getting intrepid.

 But the extra width also means that even if you’re a beginner surfer you can enjoy a relatively stable ride.
 My girlfriend (who is certainly no beginner) transitioned from a 6’4″ to the 5’6″ effortlessly.
 In fact she said it was the perfect board for her.
 So we took turns.

 Who is the Firewire Potatonator for?

 This board can be a fun platform for a new-ish surfer who is over dealing with mini-mals.
 It’s a great transition board.
 But Firewire have given it a whole other dimension by refining the rails and inserting a double concave for speed.
 The Dominator was groundbreaking and this retains many of the same features.
 I found the board a breath of fresh air.
-It teaches you to ride smoothly as it is not a performance shortboard.
-But you get the option to slam a few lips if you so desire.
 And on small days you’ll be paddling into things much more easily than everyone else.

 So whether you’re a newb looking for a really short, light and manageable board or an intermediate looking for something fun and versatile the Potatonator is a great choice.
 For an experienced surfer the Potatonator can provide hours of performance fun (remember to put your foot way back on the tail) as well as just being the perfect size for travel to places where surfers and boards don’t usually go.
 Although the epoxy finish seems light, this is a durable piece of equipment.